-Ministers, at their discretion, may be accompanied by their spouses on government-owned or -operated aircraft.
+Ministers, at their discretion, may be accompanied by their spouses on government-owned or operated aircraft.
 There is no charge for the spouse's flight.
-All other travel expenses incurred by spouses will be reimbursed and charged against the minister's operating budget only if the attendance of the spouse at an official function is essential for reasons of protocol, the spouse is to act as host or hostess, or the spouse is to assist the minister in the conduct of his or her responsibilities.
+All other travel expenses incurred by spouses will be reimbursed and charged against the minister's operating budget when preauthorized by the Prime Minister's Office and only if the attendance of the spouse at an official function is essential for reasons of protocol.
+During such events, the spouse is to act as host or hostess, or the spouse is to assist the minister in the conduct of his or her responsibilities.